GianRomani/Notes/Clustering/Topic Modelling/Clusters on word embeddings.md

 Weighting is based, similarly to LDA, on the frequency of occurrences of the words.
 TF, TF-DF and TF-IDF were tried and surprisingly TF was the best one.

 Reranking is used because there is no guarantee that words closest to cluster centers are important word types.
-[NPMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information) is used.
+Normalized [[Mutual Information]] is used.

 The best results are obtained from BERT with GMM (with no need for reranking).
 Methods with centroid based k-means improved consistently their performance if dimensionality reduction is used.